 2. Money

-Depending upon the budget that Shout!
-Factory had for clearing music, litigation to determine "fair use" rights could conceivably drag on for months.
+Depending upon the budget that is available for clearing music, litigation to determine "fair use" rights could conceivably drag on for months.
 Maybe even years.
-Content owners like Led Zeppelin have deep pockets and I am sure, the legal council to go along with it.
-They could drag on court proceedings for such a long time that the costs would outweigh the benefits several times over.
-Although SCTV could conceivably win against a big fish like Led Zeppelin, the high court costs would be too severe.
+Court proceedings could go on for such a long time that the costs would outweigh the benefits several times over.
+Although SCTV could conceivably win, the high court costs would be too severe.

 3. Outcome